Policies

 The religious and spiritual communities currently affiliated with the Interfaith Chapel are as follows:

 The Newman Community, PCC, Hillel, Chabad and CRU communities are served by full-time chaplains.
-URCF, the Hindu Students Association, the Asian Christian Community, the Muslim community and the Zen Meditation Group are all served by part-time chaplains or religious leaders.
-The remaining groups are primarily student groups under the advisement of the director and chapel administrator.
+URCF, the Hindu Community, the Muslim community, the Zen Meditation Group, and the Pagan Students’ Association are all served by part-time chaplains or religious leaders.
+The Buddhist Students’ Association and the Students’ Association for Interfaith cooperation are primarily student groups under the advisement of the director and chapel administrator.

 Religious Holidays

-Arts, Sciences and Engineering policy and practice are that classes not to be dismissed on religious holidays.
+The School of Arts and Sciences and the Hajim School of Engineering and Applied Sciences policy and practice is that classes will not be cancelled on religious holidays.
 It is expected, however, that students will not be penalized in any way for observing religious holidays.
 Instructors are asked not to schedule examinations in conflict with such holidays.
-See the religious holiday’s page for a list of holidays.
+See the list of interfaith religious holidays for further information.

 New York State Education Law provides that students who choose not to attend classes or take exams on certain days because of their religious beliefs will be given an equivalent opportunity to make up the work requirements or exams they miss without penalties.